NDIA welcomes all credentialed media to cover events that are open to press.

 - Freelance media are asked to provide a letter or email from the outlet they are representing or, if working independently, a statement of editorial work.

-- It’s recommended that media members pre-register online for all NDIA meetings, conferences and events.
-Registration is also available on-site if pre-registration isn’t possible.
+- It is recommended that media members pre-register for all NDIA meetings, conferences, and events.
+Registration is also available on-site if pre-registration is not possible.

 NDIA may refuse to issue media credentials to anyone who does not meet these requirements.

-People who MAY NOT register as media include those in advertising, marketing, business development, and business operations; publishers, analysts, and public relations personnel are also ineligible to register.
+People who MAY NOT register as media include those in advertising, marketing, business development, or business operations; publishers, analysts, and public relations personnel are also ineligible to register.

 - Check in at the media registration counter to pick up badges.

 - Media badges must always be worn during the event.

 - Media members should identify themselves as press when engaging with all attendees

 - Except where noted, scheduled sessions are on the record and open to media.
 However, organizers can elect to close a previously open portion of a program at their discretion and will communicate these changes appropriately to media and attendees.
 Usually, sessions are closed because they are classified and only for those with a security clearance.